-Indeed, I have suggested elsewhere (Miller, 2016), one key problem in contemporary culture is that the Web, as currently manifest with its distanced, mediated and (largely) disembodied interactions, plays into the hands of metaphysical thinking by allowing us (through processes of networking and archiving) to achieve a kind of omnipresence in time and pace which is beyond the body as we currently understand it.
+Indeed, I have suggested elsewhere (Miller 2016), one key problem in contemporary culture is that the Web, as currently manifest with its distanced, mediated and (largely) disembodied interactions, plays into the hands of metaphysical thinking by allowing us (through processes of networking and archiving) to achieve a kind of omnipresence in time and pace which is beyond the body as we currently understand it.
 This, I ague encourages a metaphysical outlook which is more akin to the self-enclosed, self-referential, and ultimately, alienated ‘thinking thing’ of Descartes res cogitans.
 Such an ‘I’ tends to set the world and the things and people in it at a distance from itself, and ironically, such an outlook juxtaposes a world in which we are increasingly interconnected through technologies.
 Thus, I suggested that digital culture is paradoxically potentially moving us further away from understanding ourselves ontologically as interconnected with the world (Dasein) and each other (Mitsein), and that this misunderstanding or alienation has articulated itself in a series of ethical crisis (such as controversies around abusive behaviour, privacy, speech) which have become endemic to the internet.

 In what follows, I will present two online incidents which demonstrate how this misunderstanding of our ontological status manifests itself in terms of a heightened impression of invulnerability in online social encounters with others, yet paradoxically led to intense experiences of vulnerability to a host of unexpected ‘dangerous surprises’.